twiss/webcrypto-modern-algos/README.md

 - SHA-3, cSHAKE and KMAC
 - Argon2

-Additionally, it proposes to add functions for key encapsulation and decapsulation;
+To accommodate the usage of ML-KEM, and possibly future other KEMs, it proposes to add functions for key encapsulation and decapsulation;
 `SubtleCrypto.encapsulateKey`, `SubtleCrypto.encapsulateBits`,
 `SubtleCrypto.decapsulateKey` and `SubtleCrypto.decapsulateBits`.

-Finally, it proposes to add a `SubtleCrypto.supports` function, for improved algorithm support detection and a `SubtleCrypto.getPublicKey` to be able to derive a public key from its corresponding private key.
+Additionally, it proposes to add a `SubtleCrypto.getPublicKey` function, to be able to derive a public key from its corresponding private key, and a `SubtleCrypto.supports` function, for improved algorithm support detection.

 See the [draft specification](https://twiss.github.io/webcrypto-modern-algos/).